TheThirdOne/random-sorting/README.md

 ## Inspiration

-In [a tangential conversation](https://news.ycombinator.com/item?id=12568194) on Hacker News, [RKoutnik](https://news.ycombinator.com/user?id=RKoutnik) figure out the problem with using code like `arr.sort(()=>Math.floor(Math.random()*3)-1)` to shuffle an array.
+In [a tangential conversation](https://news.ycombinator.com/item?id=12568194) on Hacker News, [RKoutnik](https://news.ycombinator.com/user?id=RKoutnik) figured out the problem with using code like `arr.sort(()=>Math.floor(Math.random()*3)-1)` to shuffle an array.

 The problem with this is that it does not actually shuffle the array, it randomly sorts it [^1].
 The first element may often stay where it is.
-As most algorithms try to avoid unneccessary swaps, this would be a likely case.
+As most sorting algorithms try to avoid unneccessary swaps, seems reasonable.

 Also, a [blog post](https://bost.ocks.org/mike/algorithms/) from Mike Bostock inspired the graphs.
-I am going with "inspired " " despite that they are nealy identical copies of his style of graph, because at the time of writing I couldn't remember where I saw that type of graph from so I simply did what looked good.
+I am going with "inspired" despite that they are nealy identical copies of his style of graph, because at the time of writing I couldn't remember where I saw that type of graph from so I simply did what looked good.
 [^1]: A correct way to do this is with [Fisher-Yates Shuffle](https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle)

 ## Warning / Expectations